Lecture Notes (Only a few will ever be here)

 Welcome to all new incoming students, and welcome back to everybody else!
 This is the main Web page for CMPSCI 105 (Computer Literacy).
 Check back here throughout the semester for news and updates pertinent to the class.
 Here are a few tidbits to get you started.

-Anyone looking for another computer class may wish to consider my CMPSCI 145 (Representing, Storing, and Retrieving Information) class, which meets at 11:15am on Mondays, Wednesdays, and Fridays in Herter 227, or my CMPSCI 191P (Introduction to Programming in Python) class, which meets at 2:30pm on Mondays, Wednesdays, and Fridays in Goessmann 51.
+Anyone looking for another computer class may wish to consider my CMPSCI 120 (Representing, Storing, and Retrieving Information) class, which meets at 11:15am on Mondays, Wednesdays, and Fridays in Herter 227, or my CMPSCI 119 (Introduction to Programming in Python) class, which meets at 2:30pm on Mondays, Wednesdays, and Fridays in Goessmann 51.
 In the Spring 2014 semester I will teach both 105 and 119, but CMPSCI 145 instead of 120.
-CMPSCI 105, CMPSCI 145, and CMPSCI 191P all fulfill requirements for the IT (Information Technology) minor.
+CMPSCI 105, CMPSCI 120, CMPSCI 145, and CMPSCI 119 all fulfill requirements for the IT (Information Technology) minor.
 If you are interested in the minor, please see me for more information.

-The book, to be available in the Textbook Annex or directly from Kendall/Hunt Publishing, Co., is Computer Literacy Workbook, 19TH edition, 2012-2013 printing, with the BLUE cover.
+The book, to be available in the Textbook Annex or directly from Kendall/Hunt Publishing, Co., is Computer Literacy Workbook, 20TH edition, 2013-2014 printing, with the MAGENTA cover.
 DO NOT buy any older edition with any other color cover!
-The new edition is a rewrite of the old book in three volumes and has had updates to the material, and the lab assignments have been overhauled (many, but not all, are Mac-friendly, and are now compatible with Office 2007-2010 for Windows and Office 2011 for the Mac, with two exceptions that must be performed on Windows (Office for Mac 2008 and Office for Windows 2010 Starter Edition will not work).
+The book is in three volumes and has had updates to the material from last year, including the lab assignments.
+All lab assignments are compatible with Office 2007-2010 for Windows and Office 2011 for the Mac, with two exceptions that must be performed on Windows (Office for Mac 2008 and Office for Windows 2010 Starter Edition will not work).

 If you take any of my other classes, I strongly recommend that you hang onto the book from 105.
 There is some overlap, and I think you will find it helpful in these other classes.